 Feeding & Growing Coppernose Bluegill

 Bluegills have small stomachs and prefer to eat small meals, digest this food then intake and eat again.
 This is best accomplished by using a quality fish feeder with a battery powered solar panel.
 Most pond managers will feed twice a day.
 A small floating-feed similar to a catfish fingerling’s food works well.
 As the water warms and the fish around the feeder grow larger and are more numerous, increase the amount of feed dispersed.
-Some pond managers will feed every 4 hours or 6 times a day.
+Some pond managers will feed every four hours or six times a day.
 Yes, bluegill will come to the feeder at night.
-Feed an amount that the fish will clean up in approximately 5 minutes.
+Feed an amount that the fish will clean up in approximately five minutes.

 As the water cools in the fall, you will need to decrease the number of times you feed and the length of time the feeder runs.
 If you want to grow one pound plus bluegill, don't harvest all of the larger fish around the feeder.
 Let them get some age, preferably 2 to 3 years old.
 Be aware that if you have otters or “two-legged night poachers,” they will also find the feeder and can wreak havoc in a short period of time.
 I know of one lake owner who had two "guest" fish around his feeder and removed over 350 large bluegills in one day.